There is so much to love about Chanel.

 Craving a little bit of sparkle?
 Tweed patterns with metallic threads woven in between are so classy and subtle, but equally fun and vibrant!

 Canvas, but make it look like tweed?
 It’s not technically tweed, but close enough.
-It’s a great pick if you don’t want to think twice about being careful with the bag and avoid potential snags.
+It’s a great pick if you don’t want to think twice about being careful with the bag and avoiding potential snags.

 Tweed with a layer of embroidery is the perfect hybrid between maturity and youthfulness.
 Who said you can’t have both?